MownikaVS/Todos_Application/README.md

 <img width="235" alt="Deleting the todo item" src="https://github.com/user-attachments/assets/9a072ea9-fa16-421a-b69a-fc4658ae51d6">

-The user has completed the task "Complete 25 Surya Namaskara" and is now deleting it by clicking on the trashcan icon beside the task.
+The user has completed the task "Do meditation" and is now deleting it by clicking on the delete icon beside the task.

 **Screenshot 5: Storing All Todo Items in local storage**